xKrisST1x/MED2-github-exercise/README.md

 - Now, on the **other** computer, go to GitHub Desktop and press "Fetch" at the top.
 Then press "Pull".
 This fetches and downloads the content on the remote repository and updates your local repository to match the content.
 Go to the Unity project and open the "ExerciseCode.cs" script to see that you now have the updated code.

 ### 3. Merge conflicts

+If you want to learn more, you might want take a look at this [GitHub Desktop Guide](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/overview/creating-your-first-repository-using-github-desktop).